chrissix666/Jellyfin-VideoOSD-Screenshot-Button/README.md

 Note: This script is compatible with the [Jellyfin-VideoOSD-CustomOnOff-Menu](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu).

+Note: [@Moelf](https://gist.github.com/Moelf) released a [Firefox-adapted fork](https://gist.github.com/Moelf/ffb74c2270a792fd872f6b374364d67a) of this script, which also adds the `C` keyboard shortcut and direct copy-to-clipboard functionality.

 # Jellyfin Auto Screenshot Button on Video OSD

 Adds a screenshot button to the **Jellyfin Web UI video player**, available in the **Video OSD** during playback.